India says withdrawal of Chinese border troops necessary for better relations | ExBulletin

 India says withdrawal of Chinese border troops necessary for better relations

-NEW DELHI: India has told China that their bilateral ties will only develop when the two countries withdraw troops from a deadly clash on their disputed Himalayan border, India’s foreign minister said.
+NEW DELHI, Sept.
+17 (Reuters) – India has told China their bilateral ties will only develop when the two countries withdraw troops from a clash on their disputed Himalayan border, India’s foreign minister said .

-Subrahmanyam Jaishankar raised the possibility of the two sides withdrawing from their high-altitude confrontation when he met his Chinese counterpart, Wang Yi, on the sidelines of a regional conference in Dushanbe on Thursday.
+Subrahmanyam Jaishankar discussed the possibility of both sides when he met his Chinese counterpart, Wang Yi, on the sidelines of a regional conference in Dushanbe on Thursday.

-Disengagement discussed in our border areas.
-Stressed that progress in this regard is essential for the restoration of peace and tranquility, which are the basis for the development of bilateral relations, Jaishankar said on Twitter.
+“We discussed the disengagement in our border areas.
+Stressed that progress in this regard is essential for the restoration of peace and tranquility, which are the basis for the development of bilateral relations,” Jaishankar said on Twitter.

-Thousands of Indian and Chinese soldiers have clashed in the western Himalayas since last year, when animosity erupted over a decades-old border dispute.
+Thousands of Indian and Chinese soldiers have clashed in the western Himalayas since last year, when animosity over a decades-old border dispute erupted.

 In June of last year, tension erupted into hand-to-hand fighting that left both sides dead, the first between them in decades.